 Dr. Hammad's speech will look at the displacement of refugees and emerging public health conditions in the Middle East and North Africa (MENA) region.
 Dr. Hammad is an adjunct professor in the department of family medicine and public health sciences at Wayne State School of Medicine.
 He also is an adjunct professor and consultant for the School of Medicine and School of Public Health at Michigan State University.

-The speech is open to faculty and staff at UNMC and the University of Nebraska at Omaha.
+The speech is open to faculty, staff and students at UNMC and the University of Nebraska at Omaha.
 Lunch will be provided to the first 50 people.
 The event will be live streamed.
-Please copy and paste this link -- http://www.unmc.edu/livevideo/cophlive.html -- into your browser.
+Please copy and paste this link - http://www.unmc.edu/livevideo/cophlive.html - into your browser.
 If you have trouble viewing, call 402-559-8090.

 The speech is presented by the UNMC & UNO Office of Global Engagement in conjunction with the Center for Reducing Health Disparities in the UNMC College of Public Health.